Today I am sharing everything I know about Rae Dunn Pottery, including where to find Rae Dunn and how to start your own Rae Dunn collection.

 Trust me, I know all of this because I am right there with you.
 I love Rae Dunn Pottery.
-I read all of the “Rae Dunn B/S/T” group posts on Facebook and I check the Mercari app on my iphone daily to check the prices of the “hard to find” items.
+I read all of the “Rae Dunn B/S/T” group posts on Facebook and used to check the Mercari app on my iphone daily to check the prices of the “hard to find” items.

 Rae Dunn pottery (with the big letters) is currently sold primarily at HomeGoods, TJMaxx, and Marshalls.
 There are a few products on the Magenta website but most of them are Rae’s other pottery designs (not the big letter ones).
-The supply has been way less than the demand and unfortunately, there are a lot of “shelf cleaners” who travel from store to store to buy all of the product and then resell.
+The supply has been way less than the demand and unfortunately, there used to be a lot of “shelf cleaners” who travel from store to store to buy all of the product and then resell.
 Sadly, a lot of these “resellers” have made arrangements with the stores where they can call and have all of the items held for them.
 They infiltrated the stores, got to know the employees and basically were able to buy the product before everyone else.
 Although there is a lot of Rae Dunn pottery available for purchase, there are way more buyers than inventory.

 S I X T I P S F O R F I N D I N G R A E D U N N

 - Follow the Rae Dunn Facebook groups so you are aware of what products are being released in the stores.
 That way you will know what to look for!
 When the flower pots first came out a lot of collectors were only looking in the dishes aisle and they missed them!
 When the office products were released the same thing happened.